bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 1. Is there any work remaining for embedding change on the project team? - If yes, how should we get there? - Trish/Simona
 1. Online Banking design review ? - Loren
+1. Sprint Demo share on Youtube - Unlisted.
+Confirmation required from PO's.

 ----
 Oct 3, 2020